 If information contained within a report has previously been submitted to the IRB Administration, do not submit a second time unless the updated report includes new information that would affect or revise the IRB’s previous determination.
 Information that does not fall under any of the categories does not require reporting to the IRB.

 Minor deviations are a change to, or non-compliance with, the research protocol that does not have a significant effect on the subject’s rights, safety or welfare, and/or on the integrity of the data.
+Minor deviations are considered by the class of event that occurred rather than the specific instance or case in question.
+For example, missed safety labs caused by researcher oversight are always a reportable event regardless of whether or not the specific subject experienced any harm as a result.
 Minor deviations may result from the action or inaction of the participant, researcher, or research staff.

 Examples of minor deviations include: